FRCDashboard/FRCDashboard/README.md

   * Works with or without touchscreen
 * Lots of code commenting to help you easily understand code and add your robot's functions
 * Inbuilt camera streaming system, SVG gyroscope, encoder control, and example buttons
-* Moving SVG of a robot which you can modify for your own purposes
+* Lots of addons to easily create new dashboard widgets for your own use!

 Technologies used:
 * NetworkTables